EhsanMashhadi/ISSRE2023-BugSeverityPrediction/README.md

 1. Clone the repository
    - `git@github.com:EhsanMashhadi/ISSRE2023-BugSeverityPrediction.git`
 2. Install dependencies (You may need to change the torch version for running on your GPU/CPU)

-**Note: If you only want to re-run the experiments of this paper you can skip `Data Gathering` section below (recommended)**

-- **Data gathering**: All following should be installed completely and correctly to reproduce the dataset gathering step (this setup may take long time)
-   - Install Git (brew, apt, ... based on your OS)
-   - Install SVN (brew, apt, ... based on your OS)
-   - Install [Defects4J](https://github.com/rjust/defects4j) (Follow all the steps in the provided installation guide)
-   - Install [Bugs.jar](https://github.com/bugs-dot-jar/bugs-dot-jar) (You must install this in the `data_gathering` directory)

 - **Experiments**:
   -  It is better to install these dependencies on a virtual env (you can also use requirements.txt)